wso2/docs-is/en/docs/learn/consent-management-with-single-sign-on.md

         .

     -   The application requires new claim that the user has not consented previously.
-If the service provider requests for any  claim values, the user will only be prompted to provide consent for the newly added claims.
+If the service provider is configured to request for any claim values, the user will only be prompted to provide consent for the newly added claims.

 ### Trying out consent management for SSO